Florida State Seminoles football: Bowl games

 The Seminoles are the ninth most successful bowl team in history and played in a record 36 consecutive bowl games from 1982 to 2017, although the NCAA doesn't recognize this because their 2006 Emerald Bowl win and appearance were both vacated as a result of the 2007 academic scandal.
+FSU is one of nine schools to have played in each major bowl game with a 14–13 record in those games.